 The British Lung Foundation also reports that poor indoor air quality contributes to problems such as lung cancer, pneumonia, asthma, chronic obstructive pulmonary disease (COPD) and even heart attack and stroke.
-The problem is exaggerated in children, whose lungs are still developing, as well as in elderly people and those who are chronically ill, due to their constitutions being more delicate than those of young and healthy adults.
+The problem is exaggerated for kids, whose lungs are still developing, as well as in elderly people and those who are chronically ill, due to their constitutions being more delicate than those of young and healthy adults.

 Improving our indoor air quality, then, should be high on our list of priorities!